yvesdebeer/yvesdebeer.github.io/_posts/2023-03-06-OpenVPN-with-Radius-and-MFA.md

         ]
     }

-Complete the fields 'client-id', 'obf-client-secret' and 'host' with the correct information to point to your IBM Verify Saas API.
+Complete the fields '**client-id**', '**obf-client-secret**' and '**host**' with the correct information to point to your IBM Verify Saas API.

 Before we can do this we will need to setup API access in IBM Verify Saas.

-Login to your environment or go for a trial account if you don't have one : https://www.ibm.com/products/verify-identity
+Login to your environment or go for a trial account if you don't have one : <https://www.ibm.com/products/verify-identity>

-Select Security > API Access > Add API client
+From the main menu select **Security > API Access > Add API client**

 Create a new API Client :

 - Specify the entitlements by selecting the check bow from the list:
 	- Authenticate any user
     - Read authenticator registrations for all users
     - Read users and groups
     - Read second-factor authentication enrollment for all users
-- Click next on the following screens and finally give the API client a name : e.g. 'MFA-Client'
+- Click next on the following screens and finally give the API client a name : e.g. '**MFA-Client**'

 A Client-ID and Secret will automatically be created for you.
-Use this information to complete the readius config.
+Use this information to complete the radius config.
 Use the c:\Program Files\IBM\IbmRadius\IbmRadius.exe -obf <client-secret> command to generate the obfuscated secret value.

 Finally configure the IBM Radius service to startup automatically and start the service:

 ![]({{site.baseurl}}/images/IBM-Radius-Service.png)

-Test Radius Authentication using the Radius tool : NTRadPing (https://ntradping.apponic.com) You should get a push notification on the IBM Verify app on the mobile device.
+Test Radius Authentication using the Radius tool : NTRadPing <https://ntradping.apponic.com>

+You should get a push notification on the IBM Verify app on the mobile device.

 ![]({{site.baseurl}}/images/NTRadPing.png)